 PERFORMANCE:

-SORRY goes to Aberdeen!
+SORRY goes to LONDON!

-USAD United States Apologies Desk
+SORRY USAD (United States Apologies Desk)

 “This performance is an act of public atonement.” says DeLappe.
-“As President Donald Trump, arrives in Scotland, I want to remind folks that it is possible to speak plainly, and humbly, as an American.
+“I want to remind folks that it is possible to speak plainly, and humbly, as an American.
 To make an apology as one American citizen – to highlight all the damage the USA is inflicting upon the world, and to show that Trump’s regime and actions are not condoned by this American, and many millions of my fellow citizens.
 I do this to move beyond feelings of helplessness and dread while also extending an invitation to consider what creative resistance to the Trump regime can look like.”

 Joseph DeLappe is a Scottish-based artist, activist and the Professor of Games and Tactical Media at Abertay University, Dundee.